 Crisco is worse.
 You can spray it.
 You can pour it.
 You can spread it.

-Crisco, first used to make candles, was invented in pre-civil war days by candle maker William Proctor and his brother-from-another-mother, soap maker James Gamble (get it — Proctor and Gamble?)
+Crisco, first used to make candles, was invented in pre-civil war days by candle maker William Proctor and soap maker James Gamble (get it — Proctor and Gamble?).

 The meat industry (bullies then as they are today) controlled the prices of lard and tallow which were necessary to make soap and candles.
 As a result, prices were high and so Proctor and Gamble took to acquiring cottonseed mills and with the help of a chemist, developed the process of hydrogenation – turning liquid cottonseed oil into a thick, solid fat, much like lard.
 And so they marketed it as a replacement to lard.
 The name “Crisco” came from what they called “crystallized cottonseed oil.”